fiscal sponsorship FAQs.

 - The application asks for a logline, what is a logline?
 Should I include my script in the application?

-- Why is the funding plan for my project so important?
+- When should I apply for fiscal sponsorship?
+Why is the funding plan for my project so important?

-- Do I need to have a fundraising plan for my ENTIRE budget?
-Is there a fundraising minimum?
-Is there a maximum amount I can raise for my project?
+- Do I need to have a fundraising plan for my entire budget?
+Is there a fundraising minimum or maximum?

 - What is a donation pledge?